Grenyerre/Grenyerre-PP3_Battleships/readme.md

 ## **User Experience (UX) & Design**

 This is my first project where the output is a shell terminal.
 Although limited to a basic colour palette and simple text effects, I wanted the output to be visually stimulating but also easy to read.
+This involves manually entering numerous 'spaces' in the user messages in order to centralise specific information and 'tab' away from the left hand side of the display.

 ### **User Stories**

-As a user/player:
+As a player:
 - I would like to see the title of the application at the top of the display.
 - I would like the instructions to be on show at the commencement of the game.
 - I would like to see the board onto which my guesses will be placed.